SIGHTS

 MUSEUM KRANENBURGH IN BERGEN

-Many artists in Bergen were inspired by the beautiful surroundings and the almost magical sea light.
-Museum Kranenburg, a cultural country estate in Bergen, has been showing the work of this Bergen School since its opening in 1993, but also of many other contemporary artists.
-Throughout the year there are many special exhibitions, concerts and lectures.
+Many artists were inspired by the beautiful surroundings and the almost magical sea light in Bergen.
+Museum Kranenburg, cultural country estate in Bergen, has been showing the work of this Bergen School since its opening in 1993, but also of many other contemporary artists.
+There are many special exhibitions, concerts and lectures throughout the year.
 There are also special programs for children.
-The museum is in a beautiful location near the center of Bergen and has a beautiful sculpture garden with café and terrace.
+The museum is beautifully located near the center of Bergen and has a beautiful sculpture garden with a café and terrace.

 Visit the website

-Museum Het Sterkenhuis is now housed in an originally 17th-century longhouse farm.
-The Mons Treasury introduces you to peasant life in the 18th and 19th centuries.
-Furniture, household objects, silverware, porcelain and traditional costumes give you a glimpse into the past.
-The museum also tells the story of The Battle of Bergen on September 19, 1799.
+In an original 17th century longhouse farm, Museum Het Sterkenhuis is now located.
+The treasure room of Bergen introduces you to farm life in the 18th and 19th centuries.
+Furniture, household items, silverware, porcelain and traditional costumes give you a glimpse into the past.
+The museum also tells the story of the Battle of Bergen on 19 September 1799.

 Visit the website